org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 Passband PSD plot from the diagnostics scope showing the main frequencies at 9kHz and 15kHz implying use of 6kHz bandwidth
 <p align="center"><img src="../assets/img/freqBandControl/bpsk-low.png" style="zoom:50%;"/></p>

+Note that in the strict sense, unless a band limiting RRC (Raised Root Cosine) filter or equivalent is used, the effective bandwidth does not reduce correctly for BPSK with random binary data.
+The proper implementation of BPSK or general PSK is not aimed in this blog.

 The above is intended to give the reader a flavour of how frequency band used changes with signals.
 The reader no doubt will be interested in testing different types of modulation schemes, and using the PSD scope, the frequency band used can be visualized.
 Surely it can also be estimated from communication theory.

 ## OFDM frequency band control